 She enjoys hiking, gardening, playing the ukulele, playing with her kids, reading, doing crafts, learning new languages, and walking dogs in her free time.

-Mindy claims she is a “jack of all trades who is master of absolutely none,” but we heard she just started and finished her Master of Science in Education at USM this past year, immediately following surgery intended to mitigate the “40-year headache.”
+Mindy claims she is a “jack of all trades who is a master of absolutely none,” but we heard she just started and finished her Master of Science in Education at USM this past year, immediately following surgery intended to mitigate the “40-year headache.”
 Against all odds, (and aside mild bragging that her brain is bigger than yours), removal of part of her skull and top vertebra proved well-worth the risk, and she is primed to return to humanities; her original field of passion.

 With a B.A. in Geography/Anthropology, Mindy also has certifications or experience supporting students from many various walks, including Pre-K, Special Education, Literacy, Drama, English as Foreign / Second Language, and even spent a year teaching math; which she will tell you she never (in a “bazillion” years!) suspected to have enjoyed so thoroughly.